 What an amazing bunch of women.
 Their energy, their humility, their depth of connection and their sense of humor were a true gift, and one I’m so pleased to be able to share with you.

 Never having conducted a proper interview before and preferring the cadence of casual conversation, I simply took notes as we chatted.
-Here’s what I gleaned over the course of the day, followed by a few words of wisdom from each mama to you, my readership of thoughtful parents (and current-day hippie equivalents).
+Here’s what I gleaned over the course of the day, followed by a few words of wisdom from each mama to you.

 Perspective from Three Wise Women…